How It Works

 The final JSON response is returned to your application.
 From your perspective, you made a REST call and got a REST response — the QuickBooks complexity is completely invisible.

 Most requests complete in 1-3 seconds, depending on the operation and how responsive your QuickBooks Desktop instance is.
-The bottleneck is QuickBooks itself, not nXus.
+Follow-up requests during an active session can drop to ~0.5 seconds.
+See the Latency Model for details on cold, active, and warm connection states.

 Key Design Principles

-Every API call fetches live data directly from QuickBooks Desktop. nXus does not cache or mirror your QuickBooks data.
-Even if two identical requests are made seconds apart, both trigger a fresh fetch — guaranteeing your application always sees the current state of your books.
+Every API call retrieves live data directly from QuickBooks Desktop. nXus does not cache or mirror your data.
+Even if you make duplicate requests seconds apart, both trigger a fresh fetch—ensuring your application always reflects the current state of the books.

 Zero Data Persistence

 Your QuickBooks data flows through nXus in-memory and is returned directly to your application.
-It is never written to a database, never stored on disk, and never persisted in any cache.
-The only data nXus stores is operational metadata — your account info, API keys, and request logs for debugging.
+It is never written to a database, stored on disk, or persisted in a cache. nXus only stores minimal operational metadata, such as your account settings, API keys, and request logs for troubleshooting.

 What about pagination?